panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **crit?**: `object`

-An object with keys representing recognized "crit" (Critical) Header Parameter names.
-The value for those is either `true` or `false`. `true` when the Header Parameter MUST be integrity protected, `false` when it's irrelevant.
-The JWS extension Header Parameter `b64` is always recognized and processed properly; no other registered Header Parameters currently receive this built-in treatment.
+Recognized "crit" (Critical) Header Parameter names.
+Set each value to `true` to require integrity protection, or `false` when protection is optional.
+The JWS `b64` extension is always recognized and processed.

 > [!WARNING]\
-> This only checks that the Header Parameter is syntactically correct when provided and,
-> optionally, integrity protected.
-It does not process the Header Parameter or reject the
+> Other extensions are only checked for syntax and optional integrity protection.
+Their presence
-> operation when it is missing.
-You MUST still verify its presence and process it according to
+> is not required by this option.
+You must check their presence and process them according to the
-> the profile's validation steps after the operation succeeds.
+> profile's validation steps after the operation succeeds.

 #### Index Signature